VermeilChan/AspectoftheVoid/README.md

 ## Usage
 ### Installation
 1. Download the latest stable release from [here](https://github.com/VermeilChan/AspectoftheVoid/releases/latest).
-Compatible with Minecraft version 1.17+.
 2. Place the JAR file in the `plugins` folder in your Minecraft server directory.
 3. Restart or reload your server to activate the plugin.